logologo

 SOC Code

-The Standard Occupational Classification code that determines whether a role qualifies for Skilled Worker sponsorship and sets its minimum salary.
+SOC codes are Standard Occupational Classification numbers that determine whether a role qualifies for Skilled Worker sponsorship and set its minimum salary.

 Sponsor Compliance Visit